Dehlela/artificial-intelligence/README.md

 The program "Hindi.py" analyses and learns POS tagging in the Indian language Hindi, including UNK-tagging.
 Accuracy without UNK tags: 80.95%
 Accuracy with UNK tags: 80.97%

+# Running the program
+The program uses Python 3 and is made to run on Linux systems.
+It requires the following installations before execution:
+- nltk
+- numpy
+- pandas
+- re